 * Please no haters – I am neither anti-nursing nor anti-baby wearing.
 I am however anti-I’m-doing-this-cuz-nothing-else-works.
 If you want to take a nice spring day and wear your baby while you go for a hike and he gets a nap, great!
 However if this is the ONLY way to help your baby sleep and your (insert: back, nipples, etc.) is killing you and you would like an alternative to help baby sleep while you catch a break than read on.

 Want your baby to sleep?
 Then you need to tactically recreate what we know already helps them to sleep because they used to sleep, just fine, without you.

 How to Get Baby to Sleep

 You may get a few days or even a few weeks of “babymoon” where your baby will literally fall asleep CONSTANTLY.
 You may even need to wake them up for scheduled feedings for a while (your pediatrician will let you know).
 You may wonder what all the fuss about “babies being so much work” comes from.
-But invariably the babymoon ends and suddenly sleep – theirs and yours – becomes a major issue.
-If your newborn baby is staying awake too long, its going to make it harder for everybody to get the sleep they need.
+But invariably the babymoon ends and suddenly sleep – theirs and yours – becomes a major issue. but most newborns can only stay awake a very short time before they’re overtired.